lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * _X25519 / X448_: [RFC8410]

 EDNOTE: I believe that [SP.800-56Ar3] and [BSI-ECC] give equivalent and inter-operable algorithms, so maybe this is extraneous detail to include?

+## Rationale for choices

+* Pair equivalent levels.
+* NIST-P-384 is CNSA approved [CNSA2.0] for all classification levels.
+* 521 bit curve not widely used.

 ## Domain Separators {#sec-domain}